-The use of the teeth for any purpose other than chewing food is considered “parafunction” (“factitious habits“).
+The use of the teeth for any purpose other than chewing food is called factitious habits.
 Habits like biting thread or fish line, biting fingernails, crushing sunflower seeds or chewing on pens or pencils can chip and crack teeth.
 The best “treatment” solution is simply avoidance of these practices.
-Damage caused to the teeth may need to be restored with fillings, veneers, crowns, onlays or other types of restorations.
+Damage caused to the teeth may need to be restored with fillings, veneers, dental crowns (caps), inlays, onlays, or other types of dental restorations.

 If you participate in athletic events involving close physical contact, wear an athletic mouthguard!
 The sport responsible for the most tooth injuries is basketball.
 Participating in such athletic events without an athletic mouthguard exposes your teeth to the risks of chipping, displacement (luxation), or being knocked out entirely (avulsion).

 Athletic mouthguards need not be costly.
 They typically cost just a few dollars at most sporting goods stores and will afford excellent protection against tooth injuries.
 If you want a custom fit athletic mouthguard, your dentist can make one for you.
 The important thing is just to wear one.